169 patients did not attend for their appointments in February 2020 - these could have been used by other patients.

-The appointment lines open from 08:15 till 12.00 and 14.00 till 18.00.
-Please note that the telephone is always busy in the morning - contact us in the afternoon if possible.
+The appointment lines are open from 08:15 till 12.00 and 14.00 till 18.00.
+Please note that the telephone is always busy in the morning - so for non urgent enquiries, contact us in the afternoon if possible.

-Appointments can be made by telephone or in person at either surgery.
-A single appointment is for 10 minutes.
+Single appointments are spaced at 10 minute intervals.
 Should you wish to have a longer consultation, please ask the receptionist when making the appointment as this will help avoid delays for other patients.

 You may be accompanied by a relative or a friend at any consultation, but please introduce them to your doctor at the beginning of the consultation.
 If you would like a chaperone to be present during any intimate examination, please ask the clinician before the examination commences.